necusjz/hexo-lite/README.md

 We love contributions!
 Before submitting a Pull Request, it's always good to start with a new issue first.

 ## License
-This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE](https://github.com/snlndod/HexoFWK/blob/main/LICENSE).
+This repository is licensed under Apache 2.0.
+Full license text is available in [LICENSE](https://github.com/snlndod/hexo-mini/blob/main/LICENSE).